 How is microcephaly diagnosed?

-In many cases, microcephaly may not be evident by ultrasound until the third trimester, and, therefore, may not be seen on ultrasounds performed earlier in pregnancy.
+In many cases, microcephaly may not be evident by ultrasound until the third trimester and, therefore, may not be seen on ultrasounds performed earlier in pregnancy.
 The diagnosis of microcephaly may be made at birth or later in infancy.
 The baby's head circumference is much smaller than normal.
-During the physical examination, the doctor obtains a complete prenatal and birth history of the child.
+During the physical exam, the doctor obtains a complete prenatal and birth history of the child.
 In older babies and children, the doctor may also ask if there is a family history of microcephaly or other medical problems.
-The doctor will also ask about developmental milestones since microcephaly can be associated with other problems, such as mental retardation.
+Sometimes the child is born with a normal head circumference but then acquires microcephaly because of a serious condition, such as certain genetic disorders, stroke, traumatic injury, or poisoning.
+The doctor will also ask about developmental milestones since microcephaly can be associated with other problems, such as intellectual disability.
 Developmental delays may require further medical follow-up for underlying problems.

 A measurement of the circumference of the child's head is taken and compared to a scale that can identify normal and abnormal ranges.

 Diagnostic tests that may be performed to confirm the diagnosis of microcephaly and identify abnormalities in the brain include:

 Head circumference.
 This measurement is compared with a scale for normal growth and size.